Details for Authors

 - Outcome (results): What the experiment produced, or how the application performed, or the final design (for a design article).

 - Conclusion: A summary of the lessons learned from the paper.

 For information on formatting your submission you can refer to the IEEE Author Digital Toolbox at http://ieeeauthorcenter.ieee.org/ and the IEEE Manuscript Templates for Conference Proceedings at http://www.ieee.org/go/conferencepublishing/templates which has standard IEEE Transactions templates for Microsoft Word or LaTeX formats.
 NOTE: any copyright footer included on the first page must be removed.

 The IEEE SusTech paper letter-size template can be downloaded in .doc [here], .PDF[here], or LaTex [here] format.
 If you do not use the SusTech template, ensure there is no copyright footer on the first page.

-The format for the abstract and full paper (manuscript) must satisfy the following requirements:
+The format for the oral-only abstracts and full papers (aka manuscript) must satisfy the following requirements: